Nerian Sharif

-Nerian Sharif is an Islamic historic site located in a mountainous area in Azad Kashmir, Pakistan.
+Nerian Sharif is a muslim shrine (dargah) located in the eponymous village, situated in Tarar Khel Tehsil, Sudhanoti District, Azad Kashmir, Pakistan.

 List of Custodians

 Ghulam Mohiudin Ghaznavi

 Ghulam Mohiudin Ghaznavi (1902-1975) was the first custodian of Nerian Sharif.

 Muhammad Alauddin Siddiqui

 Muhammad Alauddin Siddiqui (1936-2017) was the second custodian.

 Sultan Ul Arfeen Siddiqui

 Sultan Ul Arfeen Siddiqui is the current custodian, taking over in 2017 after the death of Alauddin Siddiqui.

 Shrines

 The tombs of Khwaja Pir Ghulam Mohiudin Ghaznavi, his younger brother Khwaja Pir Durab known as Sani la Sani Sarkar Ghaznavi, Alauddin Siddiqui (son of Khwaja Ghaznavi) and many more tombs of the family of Nerian Sharif have been buried in Nerian Sharif.